Doctor-Unspeakable/foundry-pathbuilder2e-import/README.md

 # Foundry VTT Pathbuilder2e Import
 A module for Foundry VTT importing Pathbuilder 2e characters.

+This module is current in testing phase.
+There may be issues!

 **Guide for Importing from Pathbuilder 2e**

 1) Install this module or get your GM to do it in Foundry VTT.